dovecot/documentation/source/configuration_manual/virtual_attachments_plugin.rst

 .. dovecotadded:: 2.3.17

-When using the virtual-attachments plugin with obox, the virtual INDEX location must point to a directory named “virtual-attachments” in the user home directory.
+When using the virtual-attachments plugin with obox, the virtual index files must be in a directory named "virtual-attachments" in the user home directory.
 This way the virtual-attachments indexes are added to the obox root index bundles and will be preserved when user moves between backends or when metacache is cleaned.

 .. code-block:: none

+        mail_driver = attachments
-        location = attachments:~/virtual-attachments
+	mail_path = ~/virtual-attachments

 The virtual-attachments indexes & cache will be stored in the user root bundle.